 Education in New Zealand.
 EYLFPLP E Newsletter No26.
 Heather barnes presentation.
 VEYLDF Module 4: Assessment for Learning and Development: the Early Years Planning Cycle.
 Workshop materials - NQS PLP.
 A national program of EYLF Professional Learning Workshops were held in rural, regional and metropolitan areas from March to August 2011.

 The goal of the workshops was to deepen educators’ understanding of the EYLF and build their capacity to implement it in their settings.
 The workshops provided opportunities for professional conversation and reflection, with the potential to improve EYLF delivery and outcomes in an ongoing way.
 All participants received copies of the six ECA EYLF publications plus the ECA Code of Ethics.
 These provided tangible ongoing support for the implementation of the EYLF.
 To make sure that nobody misses out on important resources, some of the Workshop resources are now available for free download.
 Download Belonging, Being and Becoming: The Early Years Learning Framework for Australia—the PDF version, or the RTF version.
 The six Early Childhood Australia EYLF publications are available through the ECA online resource catalogue.
 VCAA asse inecec.
 EYLFPLP E Newsletter No26.
-Eylf in action educators stories.
+Unpacking the planning cycle: Part 2 – We Hear You.

 During the month of September, We Hear You will be featuring a special three-part series exploring the ongoing planning cycle and documentation – ‘Unpacking the planning cycle’.

-Unpacking the planning cycle: Part 2 – We Hear You.
+Eylf in action educators stories.
+Nqs plp e newsletter no 40 2012 summative assessment.
+Planning cycle – We Hear You.
 During the month of September, We Hear You will be featuring a special three-part series exploring the ongoing planning cycle and documentation – ‘Unpacking the planning cycle’.

 Unpacking the planning cycle: Part 1 – We Hear You.
 During the month of September, We Hear You will be featuring a special three-part series exploring the ongoing planning cycle and documentation – ‘Unpacking the planning cycle’.

+In the first instalment, we consider the challenges and requirements of Quality Area 1 and Element 1.2.1 and the why, what and how of planning for children’s learning, wellbeing and development.
+Unpacking the planning cycle.
 Samples and templates [Queensland Curriculum and Assessment Authority] Examples of practice in Prep.
 These Examples of practice in Prep, illustrate alignment of curriculum, pedagogy and assessment in the Prep year of schooling.